How I Handled My Diagnosis and Telling My Family

 Jennifer recalls and shares the events of her diagnosis in 2014 below.

-It was Feb 21, 2014.
+Feb 21, 2014.
 I don’t even know what to say or where to begin so I will start from the beginning approximately one month ago.
-My apologies if this is the way you are hearing my news… but I’m not doing well in contacting everyone.
+My apologies if this is the way you are hearing my news…but I’m not doing well in contacting everyone.

-2/19/14 (Wednesday) – At 3:15 pm, my phone rang and it is the doctor.
+Wednesday, February 2014.
+At 3:15 pm, my phone rang and it was the doctor.
 My SED rate (is a blood test that can reveal inflammatory activity in your body) was very high and my chest x-ray showed a left lung lobe nodule.
 He said, “go to the hospital tomorrow morning at 8:30 a.m., have a CT scan of your chest, then come see me Friday, 2/21 at 1:00 p.m.

 Cocko and I got in the car and we drove to the office at the hospital – he wasn’t there.
 HUH?
-So the receptionist tracked him down to the North Ridgeville office – off we went.
+So the receptionist tracked him down to the North Ridgeville office and off we went.
 We walked into the reception area and there was behind the glass, waving us in.
-Heart dropped #2 – they never take you right in.
-He ushered us into an exam room – While I’m bearing all, I will tell you, as we were walking behind him, Cocko pokes me in the back and mouths to me ‘HE’S HOT’ – and YES he is 🙂
+Heart drop #2: they never take you right in.
+He ushered us into an exam room.
+While I’m bearing all, I will tell you, as we were walking behind him, Cocko pokes me in the back and mouths to me ‘HE’S HOT’ – and YES he is 🙂

 So here I am Friday night, just waiting to go.
 So much happened yesterday and I can’t remember so much of it already that I knew I needed a way to keep track and this journal will do just that.
 I will go tomorrow to my grandson, Cameron’s, 7th birthday party and then to join Caitlyn for her Cancer Benefit – both of which will prove to be challenging.
 I will spend Saturday with my children who are in town, with my grandson, and soak in the love all around me.